 The Office of the Ombudsman of Ontario was established in 1975 , under the Ombudsman Act.
 The Ombudsman is an impartial officer of the Ontario Legislature, independent of the government and all political parties, who is appointed by an all-party committee of the Legislative Assembly every five years.

 The Ombudsman is Mr. Paul Dubé , who began his term on April 1, 2016.

 The Ombudsman resolves and investigates more than 20,000 public complaints every year about Ontario government organizations and municipalities, universities and school boards, as well as French language services and child protection services.
 The Ombudsman recommends solutions to individual and systemic administrative problems.
 Read about the Ombudsman’s values, mission and vision, and read about the type of work we do.

 Contact the Ombudsman if you have a problem you have been unable to resolve with an Ontario government body, municipality, university, or school board.
 You can also contact us for information about our work or our processes.

 The Ombudsman can investigate complaints about Ontario government ministries, corporations, agencies, boards, commissions and tribunals, with some exceptions.
 The Ombudsman can also investigate complaints about all of Ontario’s municipalities, publicly funded universities and school boards.
 Check the list of Who We Oversee to find out whether we oversee a particular organization.

-The Ombudsman cannot investigate individuals, private businesses, the courts, politicians, local police, or the federal government – and some matters within the mandate of other officers (e.g., hospitals, long-term care facilities and children’s aid societies).
+The Ombudsman cannot investigate individuals, private businesses, the courts, politicians, local police, or the federal government – and some matters within the mandate of other officers (e.g., hospitals and long-term care facilities).